ant-design/ant-design-mobile/docs/guide/quick-start.en.md

 }
 ```

+And for TypeScript, antd-mobile is compatible with versions >= 3.8.

 ## Playground

 If you don't want to configure your environment locally, you can also try it directly on [codesandbox](https://codesandbox.io/s/antd-mobile-snrxr?file=/package.json).